NusretSalli/dtu_mlops_project/README.md

 <br><br>
 As our classification model we will apply the ResNet-18 with pretrained weights from pytorch.
 We intend to fine-tune the final fully connected layer on our specific melanoma skin cancer dataset.

+## Can we see the application?

+Navigating yourself to patrolyourmole.com or <https://frontend-8020-final-424957459314.europe-west1.run.app> would navigate you to the application.

 ## Project architecture overview